【Taiwan Wenxian Congkan Xubian】

 (Continuation of Taiwan Literature Series)

-► to be elected as the Golden Tripod Award—Excellent Database in 2007
+► Elected as the Golden Tripod Award—Excellent Database in 2007

 (bestowed by Government Information Office)

-sole copies, rare books, manuscripts, 208 kinds, 24 millions characters chorography, folkways, literature, official archives, civil commotions, wars, Japanese pirates, 228 Incident, face-off between Zheng and Manchu.
+Sole copies, rare books, manuscripts, 204 kinds, 20 millions characters Chorography, folkways, literature, official archives, civil commotions, wars, Japanese pirates, 228 Incident, face-off between Zheng and Manchu.